Checkmk Conference #6 goes digital. Get your tickets here!

 Please note that the exact spelling of the labels is important.
 Since labels are freeform, and therefore WATO cannot know exactly which labels really exist, it cannot recognize typing errors.
 If that causes isolated problems it may be more effective if you work with tags, since these work with selection boxes instead of with text input.

 So far we have only talked about the configuration.
 The labels are also visible in the monitoring itself.
 This starts with the host details:

-Since the labels are also clickable, they are not just for appearance: With a click you will then be forwarded to a search for all hosts with this one label.
+Since the labels are also clickable, they are not just for appearance: With a click you will be forwarded to a search for all hosts with this particular label.
 You can also do something similar in the Views’ search function – here there is a new search box that will enable you to for search for labels.
 The entry is made here using an interactive search for all existing labels: